 - Technicians - We know you’re already paying these technicians an overtime rate, and their regular commission rate, but with these after-hour jobs, an extra $50 goes a long way.
 Make sure to always show appreciation to the technician, we need them!
 Even if the job was a “no-show” or canceled after they were dispatched, we believe they should still get their compensation because they showed the dedication and initiative.

 - Dispatchers - Whomever took the call should also get a kick-back!
 Without the dispatcher, the jobs couldn’t get completed.
 We recommend a $20 bonus for every completed job is a great way to say “thank you”.
 Now in this situation, if the job isn’t completed (canceled, or no show) the dispatcher wouldn’t get the bonus.

 - ASAP - Instant Gratification.
 Getting cash into the hand of your tech and dispatcher the next day makes the pride and excitement so much more real!
 So give it out ASAP.
-In Pointman, you have access to received funds within one business day, so you will be able to get them their money, FAST!

-- If you want the work, answer the phone - This might be a no-brainer, but if you don’t pick up that customer will have called 6 other places before you call them back in an hour.
+- If You Want the Work, Answer the Phone - This might be a no-brainer, but if you don’t pick up that customer will have called 6 other places before you call them back in an hour.

 - Experience Matters, Customers Notice - It might be nice to let your veteran technicians never pick up the late shifts, but you need jobs completed well and quickly when they are after hours.
 If you have to send a second technician on a different day, you’ve lost the revenue.